 ArtTable’s Impact Initiatives

-Since 1980, ArtTable has been working to advance the professional leadership of women in the visual arts.
-Through a variety of programs, we educate and inform members and the public about significant developments and issues in the visual arts, as well as support dialogue and promote the evolving leadership role of women in the arts.
+Since 1980, ArtTable has been working to advance the professional leadership of women and nonbinary professionals in the visual arts.
+Through various programs, we educate and inform members and the public about significant developments and issues in the visual arts, support dialogue, and promote the evolving leadership role of women and nonbinary arts leaders.

 Fellowship Program